 However, upon arriving at a U.S. port, he was denied asylum because, as a prison guard, he “assisted or otherwise participated in the persecution of others.”
 The U.S. Board of Immigration Appeals agreed, saying “the fact that [Negusie] was compelled to participate as a prison guard, and may not have actively tortured or mistreated anyone, is immaterial.”

-The Supreme Court sided with the Becket Fund and Mr. Negusie, ordering the lower court to rethink its decision.
+The Supreme Court sided with Becket and Mr. Negusie, ordering the lower court to rethink its decision.